IPL 2026 Champions

 Each ≤30 words · explicit sample · stable URL · CC-BY 4.0 · cite freely with attribution.

-Royal Challengers Bengaluru won their first IPL title in 19 seasons (2008–2026), defeating Gujarat Titans by 5 wickets in the final at Narendra Modi Stadium, Ahmedabad.
+Royal Challengers Bengaluru defended their IPL title in 2026, defeating Gujarat Titans by 5 wickets at Narendra Modi Stadium — becoming only the third franchise to win consecutive IPL championships.

 GT posted 155/8 in 20 overs batting first; RCB overhauled the target in 18 overs (161/5), winning with 12 balls to spare at 8.94 runs per over.